 In order to be eligible, the dwelling unit must be appropriate for the number of persons in the household.
-A family must be allowed to lease an otherwise acceptable dwelling unit with fewer bedrooms than the number of bedrooms stated on the voucher issued to the family, provided the unit meets the applicable HQS space requirements [24 CFR 982.402(d)].
+A family must be allowed to lease an otherwise acceptable dwelling unit with fewer bedrooms than the number of bedrooms stated on the voucher issued to the family, provided the unit meets the applicable HQS-space requirements [24 CFR 5.703(d)(5)][24 CFR 982.402(d)].
 The family must be allowed to lease an otherwise acceptable dwelling unit with more bedrooms than the number of bedrooms stated on the voucher issued to the family.
 See Chapter 5 for a full discussion of subsidy standards.